kgateway-dev/kgateway.io/content/docs/reference/vulnerabilities.md

 #### Other membership notes

 Membership in the [Envoy security group](https://github.com/envoyproxy/envoy/blob/main/SECURITY.md#security-reporting-process) is a separate process.
-Because {{< reuse "docs/snippets/product-name.md" >}} integrates closely with the Envoy project, you might also consider joining the Envoy early disclosures group.
+Because {{< reuse "docs/snippets/product-name.md" >}} integrates closely with the Envoy project, you might also consider joining the Envoy early disclosure group.
 Even if not, you are still expected to abide by their embargo policy when a {{< reuse "docs/snippets/product-name.md" >}} vulnerability relates to the Envoy project.

 ## Updates and questions